texcindy99/Coursera_Find_Location_For_New_Pet_Store_In_Manhattan/README.md

 ## Project Motivation <a name="motivation"></a>

-This is ... project.
+This is Coursera data science capstone project.
 I was interestested in using ... data to better understand:

 1. Q1
 2. Q2